Reference 14 — CAN transport

 Address-shift slice IDs

 A multi-frame payload is spread across consecutive endpoint slots of the same node — endpoint[0..N] — so slice index simply shifts the endpoint sub-field (slice_can_id(base, index)).
 The whole group therefore stays in one version|node band and keeps a single arbitration-priority class.
-This is exactly ADR-0011 address-shift slicing applied to the CAN ID.
+This is exactly ADR-0011 — address-shift totality is opt-in address-shift slicing applied to the CAN ID.
+A group whose base slot plus its slice count would overrun the endpoint field is not representable on that node; the allocator wraps back to the first data slot, leaving the control slot free.

 Framing modes: classic vs CAN-FD